 Experience required: No

 Special requirements: Good physical condition and command of manual operations.
-All participants should bring clothes and toiletries suitable for hot and sunny weather, although the weather might be sometimes chilly and rainy.
-It is recommended that participants bring their laptops with at least 6 GB free disk space and a mouse.
-Operation system recommended: Windows Vista or newer.
-All participants are expected to prepare for the workshop by reading at least the BHFS handbook (the BHFS e-handbook will be sent by e-mail to all registered students before the beginning of the project) and other recommended readings.
+All participants should bring clothes and toiletries suitable for hot and sunny weather, although chilly and rainy weather is rare, but not unheard of.
+It is recommended that participants bring their laptops with at least 6 GB of free disk space and a mouse.
+Operation system recommended: Windows 11 or newer.
+All participants are expected to prepare for the workshop by reading the BHFS handbook (the BHFS e-handbook will be sent by email to all registered students before the beginning of the project) and other recommended readings.
 Participants will use the tools and equipment available at the labs and are not expected to bring any additional equipment.

 The collection of ancient